gotracksuit/ts-take-home-test/Instructions.md

 engineering team at Suit Tracker from ~~5~~ 4 engineers to 20.

 In your opinion, what are we missing that would enable us to scale the team out and collaborate on this codebase more effectively?
+Have a think and be prepared to chat about your thoughts in the interview.